Chartered Accountants Australia and New Zealand: Governance

-Every Chartered Accountants Australia and New Zealand member living in New Zealand is represented by a Local Leadership Team (LLT) in their area.

 Membership

 Chartered Accountants

-The Chartered Accountant (CA) designation denotes an accountant qualified to offer the full range of accounting services privately and to the public.
+The Chartered Accountant (CA) designation denotes an accountant qualified to offer the range of accounting services privately and to the public.

 Provisional Membership

 CA ANZ grants provisional membership to members who have obtained a tertiary degree that is accredited by the organisation.
 Alternative pathways to provisional membership is available through the CA foundations program if the candidate does not possess an accredited degree.
-A provisional membership is required to begin the CA Program needed for full membership.
+A provisional membership is required to begin the CA Program leadin to full membership.

 CA Program

-To be eligible for full membership, candidates must complete three years full time (or part-time equivalent) experience, and not less than 500 days on a relevant accounting role as part of the Mentored Practical Experience.

-Candidates must also pass the Graduate Diploma of Chartered Accounting (GradDipCA) course, consisting of seven core subjects and two electives.